AlexWang1987/alexwang1987.github.io/foundations/javascript/javascript.md

 }
 ```

-// Value Exsistence Problem
+// Value Existence
-0. throw Error('Error type') //Does not exist;
+1. Not Existence

-1. undefined : undefined //Exist, but has never been initialized.
+    > throw Error('Error type and detail messages')
-2. object
+2. Existence

-    2. number
+    2.1 `undefined`: has only one value of `undefined`.
+Exist, but has never been initialized.
-        2.1
+    2.2 object: which is the most usefull data structure in may OOP languages like java, C++, etc. it's like a *hash map*, in javascript, its attributes can be added or deleted dynamically.

 object:
 1.Number